 Figure 3.6: SU-MIMO configuration #3 – scheme and examples of beamformed links.

 In this configuration each stream is assigned to its own PAA.
-The PAAs at the transmitter and receiver sides are separated by the distances d1 and d2 accordingly.
+The PAAs at the transmitter and receiver sides are separated by the distances d1 and d2, respectively.
 In that case both streams can operate under the LOS condition up to several meters due to PAAs separation in space.
-The maximum distance which guarantees reliable reception under the LOS condition depends on the PAA particular design and separation distance d1/d2.
-The experimental results provided in reference [9] shows that the PAAs space separation by 30 cm (typical laptop edge size) with PAAs of 2 x 8 geometry guarantees cross-links attenuation by -15 dB comparing to the power of direct links up to the distance of 2 m between transmitter and receiver.
+The maximum distance which guarantees reliable reception under the LOS condition depends on the PAA particular design and separation distances d1 and d2.
+The experimental results provided in reference [9] shows that the PAA separation by 30 cm (typical laptop edge size) with PAAs of 2 x 8 geometry guarantees cross-links attenuation by -15 dB comparing to the power of direct links up to the distance of 2 m between transmitter and receiver.

-The channel matrix for the 2 x 2 SU-MIMO scheme for i-th ray can be written using the notations introduced in section 3.1 as follows:
+The channel matrix for the 2 x 2 SU-MIMO scheme for i-th ray can be written using the notations introduced in Section 3.1 as follows: